The Devadasi culture was prevalent in various parts of southern India from around the 3rd century till the 1980s.

 While it is now officially outlawed, there still exist small Devadasi populations in states like Karnataka, Maharashtra etc.

-The history of the Devadasis is an interesting one which calls to mind the mystical Geishas of Japan.
+The history of the Devadasis is an interesting one that calls to mind the mystical Geishas of Japan.

 Who were the Devadasis?